Mortgage Waiting Period After Foreclosure And Bankruptcy

 - The front end debt to income ratios need to be at 31% and the back end debt to income ratios are normally capped at 43%

-- These debt to income ratios can exceed the recommended mark as long as the borrower has compensating factors
+- These debts to income ratios can exceed the recommended mark as long as the borrower has compensating factors

 Qualifying For Mortgage Waiting Period After Foreclosure And Bankruptcy With Direct Lender With No Overlays

-Home Buyers who need to qualify for a mortgage with a direct lender with no overlays on government and conventional loans, please contact us at The Gustan Cho Team at Loan Cabin at 262-716-8151 or text us for faster response.
-Or email us at email@example.com.
-We are correspondent lenders on non-qm loans and bank statement loans for self employed borrowers.
+Home Buyers who need to qualify for a mortgage with a direct lender with no overlays on government and conventional loans, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.
+We are correspondent lenders on non-QM loans and bank statement loans for self-employed borrowers.